CSIBD

 - Imaging flow cytometry.
 Amnis technology fully distinguishes and visualizes appropriate information from undesired background debris by a combination of image analysis and brightfield examination.

 - Central antibody bank.
-We have a bank of close to 2,000 antibody reagents, many of which were developed in-house.
+We have a bank of over 2,000 antibody reagents, many of which were developed in-house.